leonawicz/snapprep/README.md

 The `snapprep` package contains R functions used to support a wide range of SNAP projects by preparing and curating useful data sets from upstream raw SNAP data.
 The data sets compiled with the aid of `snapprep` are then made avaible to other projects.
 This includes compiling data sets that are contained in SNAPverse data packages.

 `snapprep` is a developer package used by the SNAPverse author and maintainer.
-For user packages catering to analysis and graphing of the curated data sets available in SNAPverse data packages, see the `snapfuns` package instead.
+For user packages catering to analysis and graphing of the curated data sets available in SNAPverse data packages, see the `snapstat` package instead.

 Use case examples
 -----------------